Skip to main content

 (8) Providing information and referral services about other financial assistance and social service programs that assist persons who have severe physical disabilities toward employment and/or independent living.

-(E) The participant's responsibilities shall include but not be limited to:
+(E) The eligible individual's responsibilities shall include but not be limited to:

 (1) Screen, interview, select, instruct, and supervise assistants or arranging for such functions to be carried out.

-(2) Pay the assistant wages in a timely manner agreed upon by the participant and the assistant.
+(2) Pay the assistant's wages in a timely manner agreed upon by the eligible individual and the assistant.
 Payment to assistant, at the latest, should occur no later than two weeks after receipt of reimbursement from OOD.

-(4) Complete the annual review within specified time frames.
+(4) Complete the re-evaluation within the specified time frames as established by the PCA program.

-(5) Ensure assistants perform tasks that are related to the participant's ADLs and not beyond that scope, such as performing work tasks or other activities that are not considered ADLs.
+(5) Ensure assistants perform tasks that are related to the eligible individual's ADLs and not beyond that scope, such as performing work tasks or other activities that are not considered ADLs.

-(6) Maintain financial documentation for audit purposes, such as assistant time sheets and copies of canceled checks to assistants.
+(6) Maintain financial documentation for audit purposes, such as assistant time sheets, signed and dated receipts, and copies of canceled checks to assistants.

-(7) Participants shall also follow program guidelines including, but not limited to, regular billing, compliance with submitting required documentation by established time lines, and updating the program on any and all changes in income and employment, job seeking, and progress is training within ten business days of the change.
+(8) Eligible individuals shall also follow PCA program guidelines including, but not limited to, regular invoicing, compliance with submitting required documentation by established time lines, and updating the PCA program on any and all changes such as income and employment, job seeking, and progress in training within ten business days of the change.

 Supplemental Information